 - Look after yourself.
 Planning a wedding can be very stressful for the couple but overdoing it and making yourself ill could potentially ruin your special day entirely.

 John Lewis Wedding Insurance can provide financial protection for weddings that cost from £10,000 to £100,000.
 As part of this protection we’ll cover any irrecoverable expenses you’re faced with for all of the following:

 We will always aim to settle a claim as quickly as possible and our experienced staff can often help when it comes to failure of suppliers, even at the last minute.
 If it looks like your big day is at risk, do get in touch and we’ll see what we can do to help.
 It could be that with our assistance you won’t need to cancel or rearrange the wedding at all.

 Don’t forget: John Lewis Wedding Insurance can only cover costs associated with cancelling or rearranging a wedding if the reason is beyond the couple’s control.
-Most wedding insurance providers will not offer compensation if the bride or groom simply has a change of heart.
+Most wedding insurance providers will not offer compensation if a prospective marriage or civil partner simply has a change of heart.